 Stephen Covey, author of The 7 Habits of Highly Effective People, was right.
 Most people are just waiting for when it's their time to talk.
-They don't really listen to what others are saying; they're simply searching for opportunities to switch the focus on them.
+They don't listen to what others are saying; they're merely searching for opportunities to switch the focus on them.

 Sound familiar?
 Think you've been guilty of this behaviour?
 Hey, we all do it.
-The key is to become more self-aware and concentrate on ditching the ego to instead become a better listener.
+The key is to become more self-aware and concentrate on ditching the ego to become a better listener instead.

 That's right.
-By listening you'll actually learn things and develop your own skills.
-People really are interesting and they have a lot of wisdom to share.
+By listening, you'll learn things and develop your skills.
+People are interesting, and they have a lot of wisdom to share.
 If you start conversations with the right mindset, i.e. to listen to the other person, and treat the experience as an opportunity to discover something new.
 My friends, listen and learn – it will change your world.